 Johnson Brothers Eternal Beau China Pattern

 Eternal Beau china has to be one of the most popular Johnson Brothers china patterns ever produced and is one of the iconic china patterns of the 1980's.
-The Eternal Beau pattern was designed Sarina Mascheroni.
+The Eternal Beau china pattern was designed Sarina Mascheroni.

 Eternal Beau earthenware was launched in 1981 and was part of Johnson Brothers Heritage range of stoneware china.
-Eternal Beau was produced from 1981 right through until 2013 when it was discontinued and is the most popular earthenware range ever manufactured.
+Eternal Beau china was produced from 1981 right through until 2013 when it was discontinued and is the most popular earthenware range ever manufactured.
 It was possible to do your whole kitchen in Eternal Beau.

 Eternal Beau was originally manufactured in the potteries in Staffordshire from 1981 to 2003.
 In 2003 the production of Johnson Brothers products and Eternal Beau was moved from England to China and around a 1000 jobs where lost in the UK and the Johnson Brothers UK pottery works where sadly demolished in 2004 and The Eagle Works was demolished in 2005.
-Eternal Beau produced in .
-China has a different pottery mark that reads England 1883.
+Eternal Beau china produced in China has a different pottery mark that reads England 1883.
 Production of Eternal beau was discontinued in 2013 and all Johnson Brothers was discontinued in 2015.

 Due to its popularity Johnson Brothers produced lots of items in the Eternal Beau range including a full dinner service, a teaset, oven to tableware, kitchenalia, placemats, a clock, decorative items, cutlery, wine glasses and lots more homewares.
 It was even possible to get matching Eternal Beau table linen to go with your dinner service.